-- (a) Discount rate (SEIR): The discount rate used to measure the TPL at June 30, 2019 was 7.75 percent.
-There was no change in the discount rate from the Prior Measurement Date. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate was based on member and Employer contributions as outlined below:
+- (a) Discount rate (SEIR): The discount rate used to measure the TPL at June 30, 2020 was 7.50 percent.
+The discount rate used to measure the TPL at the Prior Measurement Date was 7.75 percent. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate was based on member and Employer contributions as outlined below: